johnleraas/Haiti-Disaster-Relief/README.md

 The primary learning outcomes were (i) gaining familiarity with and hyperparameter tuning of different ML models, (ii) comparison of different models and understanding model capacity, and (iii) thinking through the objective function in detail.
 Notably, very little instruction was provided and certain assumptions and considerations are discussed below.

-This project was coded in R. <ins> See the full knit HTML here:</ins> [Haiti Disaster Relief Project](https://github.com/johnleraas/Haiti-Disaster-Relief/blob/main/Haiti_Disaster_Relief.html)
+This project was coded in R. <ins> To see the full knit R Markdown, please download it here:</ins> [Haiti Disaster Relief Project](https://github.com/johnleraas/Haiti-Disaster-Relief/blob/main/Haiti_Disaster_Relief.html)

 # Introduction
 On January 12, 2010 a 7.0 magnitude earthquake occurred in Haiti 16 miles west of its capital, Port-au-Prince.
 An estimated three million people were affected by the earthquake.
 Following the earthquake many Haitians were in desperate need of food, water, and other necessary supplies however infrastructure was significantly impacted making it difficult to locate those affected.